Macrometacorp/docs/docs/search/search-examples/search-patterns/range-queries.md

 | The Savoy | 5 |
 | ... | ... |

-The range query can be executed considering a set of numeric items.
-For example, the following query finds all the reviews which had ratings 3, 4, or 5.
+Alternatively, this example queries all hotels with 3, 4, or 5 star ratings.

 ```sql
 FOR review IN sample_view